markd2/RandomLearning/zig/readme.md

   - floating point type for C ABIs: c_longdouble
   - `unreachable`
   - `type`
+  - numeric literals are `comptime_int` or `comptime_float`
+    - they get inlined at usage points
+    - for vars with const values, need to explicitly provide a type, so the compiler knows how many bytes to use
+  - `anytype` - tell the compiler to infer the actual type at compile time.
+  - underscore useful for "using" a value by ignoring it

 * if
   - usual suspects.  ==, <, >, !=